WeAreSeismica/seismica-sce/README.md

 ## general steps for the conversion process

-- check a few things before running pandoc:
+- check a few things in the .docx file before running pandoc:
     - 2nd and 3rd language abstract headers in the format "Second language abstract: Resumen (Spanish)"
     - title is the first line of the document
     - headers are using header styles